Undergraduate policies

 Audit grade option

-Students may choose to audit certain courses in which they attend regularly scheduled class sessions but earn no credit.
-Students should obtain instructor approval before registering for the courses.
+Students may choose to audit certain courses; this option allows them to attend regularly scheduled class sessions, but they do not earn credit.
+Students should obtain instructor approval before registering for these courses.
 The option to audit is not available for all courses.

 This grade option may not be changed after the add period.